pgaxatte/cloud-workshops/day2/index.rst

-Day 2 : Bascis of Ansible and Terraform
+Day 2 : Basics of Ansible and Terraform
 =======================================